Our School App Stay connected on the go...

 Key Stage 5

-A level History has changed, in line with a national overhaul of exam specifications.
-We've kept our two most popular and successful units in British and German history, both of which are assessed in exams at the end of the A level course.
-We study Germany between 1871 and 1991 and Britain between 1906 and 1957.
-Each unit features a thought-provoking blend of political, economic and social history, and highlights key turning points in recent German and British history.
+At A Level we study both British and Russian history, both of which are assessed in exams at the end of the A level course; with the introduction of a new Russian unit for those Year 12 students starting in 2021.
+We study Russia between 1855 and 1964 and Britain between 1906 and 1957.
+Each unit features a thought-provoking blend of political, economic and social history, and highlights key turning points in recent Russian and British history.
 In addition, students are able to choose their own topic for an individually-researched Historical Enquiry.
 With regular tutoring and outstanding resources, students can explore topics well beyond the confines of our taught units, and prepare themselves for independent study at university.
 Academic engagement, innovative teaching and consistently high standards have made History one of the top-performing subjects in the 6th Form in recent years.